Health and Wellness

 Phone: (307) 766-3370

 The Open Recreation program is housed primarily in Half Acre Gym with additional recreational opportunities in the Corbett building on the east campus.
-UW's Open Recreation program, available to the entire student population, faculty, staff and spouses, provides quality equipment for individuals to participate in non-organized, informal activities such as basketball, racquetball, volleyball, wallyball, or badminton.
+UW's Open Recreation program, available to the entire student population, faculty, staff and spouses, provides quality equipment for individuals to participate in non-organized, informal activities such as basketball, volleyball, racquetball, or badminton.
 Patrons can also take advantage of swimming, weight training, aerobic training, personal training services, and group fitness and instructional classes.
-For more information on the open recreation program, stop by the service window in the lobby of Half Acre, pick up a Campus Recreation brochure, or visit the Campus Recreation web site.
+For more information on the open recreation program, stop by the Member Services window in the lobby of Half Acre, pick up a Campus Recreation brochure, or visit the Campus Recreation web site.

 Phone: (307) 766-4175